tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/blast-example.md

 ### Bringing in Files from the Internet

 We need some data!
-Let's grab the mouse and zebrafish RefSeq protein data sets from NCBI, and put them in our home directory. (this example is adapted from a lesson from Titus Brown's summer institute: https://angus.readthedocs.io/en/2019/running-command-line-blast.html)
+Let's grab the mouse and zebrafish RefSeq protein data sets from NCBI, and put them in our home directory. (this example is adapted from a lesson from Titus Brown's summer institute: https://angus.readthedocs.io/en/2019/running-command-line-blast.html){:target="_blank" rel="noopener"}

 For genomics projects, the files are often stored in pubic repositories and we must go and get those files before proceeding.
 These files originally came from the
-[NCBI FTP site](ftp://ftp.ncbi.nih.gov/refseq/M_musculus/mRNA_Prot), a copy has been placed in our github directory for future reference.
+[NCBI FTP site](ftp://ftp.ncbi.nih.gov/refseq/M_musculus/mRNA_Prot){:target="_blank" rel="noopener"}, a copy has been placed in our github directory for future reference.

 Now, we'll use `curl` to download the files from a Web site onto our computer.
 You will need to be connected to the internet for these commands to work.